A passion for customer service and a thorough understanding of financial products are essential for a career in retail banking

 - Senior managers may earn in the region of £40,000 to £60,000, with those in regional offices and specialist management roles earning above this.
 In a central management role, you may earn in excess of £80,000.

 Many employers offer a range of benefits including private healthcare, contributory pension, share schemes and life insurance.
 Some also offer a 'large town allowance' for staff who need to live in expensive areas or commute for the job.
 This is typically £1,000 to £2,000 outside of London, and £2,000 to £3,000 within the capital.

 Income figures are intended as a guide only.

 You'll typically work 9am to 5pm, but if you work in a branch you may also do shifts at the weekend depending on its opening hours.
 Those on management teams, including graduate trainees, may be expected to work extra hours and be flexible to ensure that service levels are maintained.

 If you work in phone or internet banking, you may be expected to work shift patterns to provide the 24-hour banking that customers expect.

 Part-time, flexible working and career break opportunities are possible.

 What to expect

-- Promotion opportunities may be greater if you are willing to relocate.
+- Promotion opportunities may be greater if you're willing to relocate.

-- Retail bankers often work in a branch; meeting customers face-to-face, and directing operations from the offices out of the way of the public.
-Increasingly though, banking services are offered over the phone and via the internet working in open-plan offices, or in rows of call centre staff.
-Whatever the case, bankers spend a lot of time on the phone, or in meetings.
+- Retail bankers often work in a branch - meeting customers face-to-face and directing operations from the offices out of the way of the public.
+However, banking services are increasingly offered over the phone and via the internet.
+You may instead work in an open-plan office or in rows of staff at a call centre.
+Whatever the case, bankers spend a lot of time on the phone or in meetings.